ajamous/OpenTWPS/README.md

 - Interval: duration for first interval + second interval , sample: 1 for 1/1 billing, 60 for 60/60.
 - Type: is the number type, e.g. ITFS, DID, Shortcode, LongCode etc..

+# API & Webhooks

+**API**

+An application programming interface is a way for two or more computer programs to communicate with each other.
+It is a type of software interface, offering a service to other pieces of software.
+A document or standard that describes how to build or use such a connection or interface is called an API specification.

+**Webhook**

+A webhook (also called a web callback or HTTP push API) is a way for an app to provide other applications with real-time information.
+A webhook delivers data to other applications as it happens, meaning you get data immediately.
+Unlike typical APIs where you would need to poll for data very frequently in order to get it real-time.
+This makes webhooks much more efficient for both provider and consumer.
+The only drawback to webhooks is the difficulty of initially setting them up.

+Webhooks are sometimes referred to as “Reverse APIs,” as they give you what amounts to an API spec, and you must design an API for the webhook to use.
+The webhook will make an HTTP request to your app (typically a POST), and you will then be charged with interpreting it.

+**OpenTWPS API/Webhook Examples**

+@TODO